-In Figure 3b, we show a photograph of the experimental column.
-15 The height of the column is 8 m, and it operates under atmospheric pressure.
+Figure 4: (a) Schematic and (b) picture of the two vapor split valves meters and it operates under atmospheric pressure.
 The column subsections are packed with 6-mm glass Raschig rings.
-The column sections have packed sections with temperature probes, and their locations are shown in Figure 3c.
+The column sections have packed sections with temperature probes and their locations are shown in Figure 3c.

-The reboiler is of the kettle type, and its power is controlled by voltage to the heater elements through a thyristor.
+The reboiler is of the kettle type and its power is controlled by voltage to the heater elements through a thyristor.
 The water-cooled condenser is mounted on top of the column.
-The condensate returns to the column due to gravity; a part is taken out as top product and the rest forms the liquid reflux.
-The control setup is implemented in LabView on a standard PC.
+The condensate returns to the column due to gravity; a part is take out as top product and the rest forms the liquid reflux.
+The control setup is implemented in Lab ViewTM on a standard PC.

-The liquid reflux split valve $R{\rm L1}$ and the valves for the products, D, S1, and S2, $R{\rm L2}$, $R{\rm L3}$, and $R{\rm L4}$, respectively, are all swinging funnels.
+The liquid reflux split valve $R{L1}$ and the valves for the products, D, S1 and S2; $R{L2}$ , $R{L3}$ and $R{L4}$ , respectively are all swinging funnels.
 These are controlled by externally placed solenoids.
-Since these are ON/OFF valves, a continuous output of the proportional-integral (PI) controller is implemented using pulse width modulation.
+Since these are ON/ OFF valves, a continuous output of the PI controller is implemented using pulse width modulation.

-The two vapor split valves are made of stainless steel and are operated by externally placed electrical motors using rack and pinion assembly.
+The two vapor split valves are made in stainless steel and are operated by externally placed electrical motors using rack and pinion assembly.
 Figure 4a shows a schematic of the valves.
 There are two such valves, one below section 2 and one below section 6 (denoted V1 and V2 in Figure 3a), but they should be operated such that one of them is always fully open.
 The vapor flow rate through the valve is manipulated by opening and closing a cap that sits on a steel valve seat.
 There is a liquid downcomer which is needed to allow the liquid to flow against the pressure drop over the valve.
-The downcomer is designed to ensure that the vapor passes only through the clearance between the cap and the seat.
+The downcomer is designed to ensure that the vapor passes only through the clearance between the cap at the seat.

 The circular pinion of each valve is powered by a step motor.
 The full span of the valve is divided into 150 small steps.
 In the current setting, the free cross section in the valve is somewhat too large, which results in very small required movements.
-As will be shown in the section Experiments, the valve can affect the flows only in the first 10 steps.
-While the performance of the valve could be significantly improved, having such a poor resolution provides an excellent case for demonstrating the effect of feedback, which we document below.
+As will be shown in the section below, the valve can affect the flows only in the first 10 steps.
+Whilst the performance of the valve could be significantly improved, having such a poor resolution provides an excellent case for demonstrating the effect of feedback, which we document below.